 Set Up An Experiment

-We decided to first test different size plastic eggs to see which of our loads would fly the farthest.
+We decided to first test different-sized plastic eggs to see which of our loads would fly the farthest.
 This is the perfect opportunity to make a few predictions and create a hypothesis.
-Print out our worksheet below by downloading it to your desktop.
+Download our worksheet below to your desktop and print it out.

 Small, medium, and large eggs.
 Which one will go the farthest?
 This Easter catapult STEM activity gives you several ways to use all the pillars of a good STEM project.
 Grab a measuring tape and record data on each egg to draw your conclusions.

 My son predicted the largest egg would travel farther, but it didn’t.
-It’s size held it back and it more or less pooped up into the air and fell down not too far away from the catapult.
+Its size held it back, and it more or less pooped up into the air and fell not too far away from the catapult.

 Tinker With The Design

 Bring out those engineering skills!
-Sure you just made a catapult, but can you make it better?
-My son didn’t care for the lack of momentum this catapult produced, so he decided to tinker with the spoon placement.
+Sure, you just made a catapult, but can you make it better?
+My son didn’t care for the catapult’s lack of momentum, so he decided to tinker with the spoon placement.
 I assisted with some of the rubber band action.

 TRIAL 1: Spoon head past popsicle stick.
-This position did not create enough force unless you pulled it back to the edge of the table, but it still didn’t have a great launch.
+This position did not create enough force unless you pulled it back to the table’s edge, but it still didn’t have a great launch.
 Was the lever arm too long?

-TRIAL 2: No spoon just the rubber bands.
-Good launch with this one, but you could only sit half an egg on it.
+TRIAL 2: No spoon, just rubber bands.
+This one had a good launch, but you could only sit half an egg on it.

-TRIAL 3: Attach the spoon so it’s the same length of the lever arm, and you have the best of both!
-Winner, winner chicken dinner.
+TRIAL 3: Attach the spoon to the lever arm so it’s the same length, and you have the best of both!
+This is a winner, winner chicken dinner.

 Launching Easter Eggs with a Popsicle Stick Catapult for Easter STEMPin